andykuszyk/andykuszyk.github.io/2020-05-19-latex-deployment-pipeline.md

 Included in the repo is a Makefile, with plenty of handy targets for building PDF, HTML and EPUB files.
 Most notable, however, is the default target.
 Simply running `make` will build a PDF of the document using the Docker image defined in https://github.com/andykuszyk/latex.

-Building the PDF in Docker container means that I don't need a local installation of LaTeX on the machine where I'm working, just Docker, and it also means I get reproducable output files whether I'm building the PDF locally or on a CI platform.
+Building the PDF in Docker container means that I don't need a local installation of LaTeX on the machine where I'm working, just Docker, and it also means I get reproducible output files whether I'm building the PDF locally or on a CI platform.

 ## The CI pipeline for my LaTeX projects
 Whenever I push to any of my writing projects, the CI will build a PDF, stamp it with part of the commit hash and artifact the PDF.
 This makes it easy to quickly take a look at previous builds in PDF format and access PDFs on the go.